aframevr/aframe-site/src/docs/components/geometry.md

 ## Geometry Translate

-The `translate` attribute translates the geometry relative to its pivot point.
+The `translate` property translates the geometry relative to its pivot point.
 It is defined as a coordinate.

 ```html